 Jewell unfurls this story very deliberately.
 Its pace isn’t slow, rather there is a lot to take in.
 There’s a complex history to the Lamb family, the house in Chelsea and the five years during which Henry says things turned, “very very dark.”

 In some ways it’s incredibly frustrating – as a reader.
 We can kinda see what’s coming… well, we obviously know it ends in death and mayhem, but the unpleasant Henry and bored Martina Lamb kinda bring some of it on themselves and I wanted to reach into the book and slap them both around the head a little.

-It’s unfortunate that their children had to deal with the fallout and that neither parent were willing to do anything about it.
+It’s unfortunate that their children (Lucy and Henry Jr) had to deal with the fallout and that neither parent were willing to do anything about it.
 It’s also kinda horrific in some ways and the part of me that is affronted by injustice and people doing ‘wrong’ was furious with those who arrive (ie. the family upstairs) and those who permit (what comes) to happen.

 This is an intriguing read.
 We don’t find out some of the detail until the very end.
 And, something I liked, was that – though there was a sense of menace and darkness – it wasn’t as if anyone’s life is threatened in the present.
 So I was kinda on the edge of my seat, (well I was in the bath but still…) waiting to hear exactly what had happened in the past but not necessarily frightened.

 I very much enjoyed this sinister story and it’s a reminder I need to read more of Jewell’s work.
 As far as I can tell I’ve only read the one of her books (And Then She Was Gone) previously and it sounds as if it was kinda different and twisty as well.

 The Family Upstairs by Lisa Jewell was published in Australia by Penguin and is now available.

 I received a copy of this book from the publisher for review purposes.